 For a list of camp host openings, please view the camp host opportunities (PDF).

-Environmental learning center host
+Retreat center host

 Interpretive hosts assist at interpretive centers, museums and lighthouses.
 They often give interpretive center tours, host beach and nature walks, or present campfire programs.